mschwerhoff/pp20-terminology/terminology.md

 :   Circular waiting/blocking (no instructions are executed/CPU time is used) between threads, so that the system (union of all threads) cannot make any progress anymore.

 functional unit
 :   A component of a CPU (or core) that performs a certain task, e.g. executing integer arithmetic operations.
+An execution unit is one such a functional unit, see also RISC.

 instruction level parallelism
 :   CPU-internal parallelisation of independent instructions, with the goal of improving performance by increasing utilisation of a CPU's functional units.

 interleaving
 :   Given multiple threads, each executing a sequence of instructions, an interleaving is a sequence of instructions obtained from merging the individual sequences.
 A sequentially consistent interleaving is one where the relative order of statements from one thread is preserved.

+latency
+:   An evaluation metric for pipelines.
+Latency measures the time a pipeline needs to process a given work item (e.g. a CPU instruction).

 livelock
 :   A situation in which all threads starve by infinitely often try to enter a critical section, but never succeeding.
 Similar to a deadlock, the system makes no real progress, although the threads execute statements/use CPU time.